zero-radiance/zero-radiance.github.io/_source_/content/analytic-media.md

 {{< figure src="/img/chapman_chris_error.png" caption="*Relative error plot of the approximation of the Chapman function by Christian Schüler for \\(r = 6600\\).*">}}

-The physics literature has [many approximations](https://agupubs.onlinelibrary.wiley.com/doi/pdf/10.1029/2011JD016706) of the Chapman function.
-Unfortunately, most of them are specific to Earth's atmosphere.

 Instead of approximating the entire function (for which we have an analytic expression), we can take a different, simpler approach.
 All we have to do is approximate \\(\mathrm{erfc}\\) (or, more specifically, the term of Equation 38 inside the square brackets).
 Luckily, the physics literature has an efficient [approximation](https://rmets.onlinelibrary.wiley.com/doi/full/10.1002/asl.154) (for positive values of \\(x\\)) readily available: